bitterjug/devjournal-crypto/devjournal.markdown

 the periods, would clicking on that have the same effect as unselecting all the periods?

 It might, but that's not what we want: we would want to actually select the "all" tab instead.
+Not sure how that would look like as a UX.

+It means when you load the page, you would see the "all" tab selected next to the years.
+And when you select a year, you would first see the "all" sub-tab selected within that.